addu3355/Sales-Analysis-using-MySQL/README.md

 # 🔄 Steps Included

-- Created and accessed the sales database.
+- Created and accessed the Company database.
 - Queried data based on shipping mode, product category, and geography.
 - Applied filters and pattern matching for advanced data retrieval.
 - Used aggregate functions to summarize revenue, orders, and regions.